5 Reasons to Reduce Children’s Sugar Intake

 - Serve more vegetables and fruits.
 Children (and even adults!) should eat 5-9 servings of produce per day such as apples, carrots, broccoli, bananas, and peppers.
 Whole fruit and vegetables contain water and fiber, which will help kids to feel full.

 - Eat whole foods that aren’t processed.
 Eating more foods in their natural state will not only ensure that you know what is in them but will eliminate added sugars.

 - Cook more at home.
 I realize this is a tough one, but the more you can cook for your family at home, and pack healthy lunches for kids, the more control you have over the foods that you eat.
 Restaurants often add sugar (and lots of salt and fat) to enhance the taste of the foods on their menu.
 But these additives aren’t necessary for making foods taste good.

 - Pack snacks ahead of time.
 If you’re out and about with your kids, it’s tempting to give in and grab a snack from the candy aisle, snack counter, or vending machine.
-But if you plan ahead of time and bring healthy, kid friendly snacks with you, it’s possible to avoid this scenario.
-Fruits, veggies and dips (hummus, nut butters), trail mix, and nuts all travel well.
+But if you plan ahead of time and bring healthy, kid-friendly snacks with you, it’s possible to avoid this scenario.
+Fruits, veggies, and dips (hummus, nut butter), trail mix, and nuts all travel well.